In general, to be considered eligible to apply for financial aid a student must:

 - Be registered with the Selective Service if required to do so.

 - Have a standard high school diploma or GED.
-(The transcript must be submitted to the Admissions Office.)
+(The offical high school transcript or official GED transcript must be submitted to the Admissions Office.
+Please check with the Admissions Office regarding the requirements to submit the official high school or GED transcript.)

 - Have a valid Social Security Number.